amaralluiz/amaralluiz/README.md

 I really like Python because it was the first language that i worked with in my career.

-I'm currently working with PHP, building APIs.
+I'm currently working with PHP and JavaScript, building APIs.

-I'm looking for a mentor right now, so if you know anyone please contact me.

 I have a blog where I write about programming and carreer: www.amaralluiz.dev